klavinslab/aquaverse/docs/protocol_developer/show.md

 Running this on the technician view, we would see an additional line of instruction being offered when the protocol is run with 51 or more `Operations`

-We can achieve powerful emergent behaviour by using ruby code inside `ShowBlocks`.
+We can achieve powerful emergent behavior by using ruby code inside show blocks.
 Another example, using loops

 ```ruby
     show do